 Here’s how to choose the best plan.

 However, expect to make a 1-year commitment and waiting periods for coverage may apply.
 Some providers offer a discount for paying the annual premium all at once.
-Here are our top picks for Washington.
+Here are the top vision insurance picks for Washington State residents.

 We like VSP for its easy-to-understand coverage, which makes VSP a solid choice for consumers and a common choice for employer-sponsored plans.

-Plans in Washington are as low as $12.44 per month, so VSP isn’t the lowest-cost plan in terms of monthly premiums — but the combination of coverages and affordable copayments make VSP a compelling value for many households.
+Plans in Washington are affordable, often sitting between $10 and $15 per month, so VSP isn’t the lowest-cost plan in terms of monthly premiums — but the combination of coverages and affordable copayments make VSP a compelling value for many households.

-Exam copays are fixed at $15 per visit and basic lenses are covered for only a $25 copayment, whether you go for single, bifocal or trifocal lenses.
+Exam copays are fixed on your plan and basic lenses are covered with another, affordable copayment, whether you go for single, bifocal or trifocal lenses.
 Remember, plans will change based on the coverage offered and where it has come from.

-Frame coverage comes with an allowance of either $150 or $230 for individuals, depending on the plan you choose.
+Frame coverage comes with an allowance for individuals, depending on the plan you choose.
 Copayments for lens options vary, so you’ll want to review the costs if you use lens options like anti-glare or progressive lenses.

-Through its subsidiary, Golden Rule Insurance Company, UnitedHealthcare offers 2 choices for vision insurance coverage in Washington, priced monthly at $9.50 and $13.10, respectively.
+Through its subsidiary, Golden Rule Insurance Company, UnitedHealthcare offers 2 choices for vision insurance coverage in Washington, priced monthly at around $10 per month.
 Features and copayments for the plans are similar with one major distinction:

-The less-expensive plan only provides coverage for one of the two.
-Annual eye exams are available with a $10 copay and out-of-network exams are covered for up to $50.
+A less-expensive plan only provides coverage for one of the two.
+Annual eye exams are available with a small copay and out-of-network exams are covered for up to the policy limit.

-Frames from in-network providers are covered with a $150 allowance, which is halved to $75 if you choose an out-of-network provider.
+Frames from in-network providers are covered with a generous allowance, which is usually halved to if you choose an out-of-network provider.
 No coverage is provided for lens options but allowances for single vision, bifocal or trifocal lenses help keep costs affordable.

 3. Davis Vision